 Civil asset forfeiture is a law that allows authorities to seize property—cars, electronics, cash, etc.—that is believed to be connected to a crime.

 As I reported last year, on January 10, 2017, police pulled over Zhimin Peng when he was speeding while driving through Boone County in central Missouri.
-Peng explained to police that he was on a road trip from Chicago to San Francisco with his friend, Ting Wei Huang.
+The man explained to police that he was on a road trip from Chicago to San Francisco with his friend, Ting Wei Huang.
 On inspecting the vehicle, police officers found $627,000 in cash in several duffle bags.
-Peng said his friend Lu Li had lent him the money to buy a house.
+The man said his friend who claimed the money had lent him the money to buy a house.

 Between 2016 and 2017, police officers in Phelps County, Missouri seized over $2.5 million during traffic stops along a 20-mile stretch of I-44.
 Law enforcement did not file any criminal charges for those seizures.